johnheah/johnheah/README.md

-- 👋 Hi, I’m @johnheah
+- 👋 Hi, I’m @johnheah, new to GitHub and would like to explore more while I am here
 - 👀 I’m interested in data science, python, machine learning
 - 🌱 I’m currently learning python, tableau, power BI, SQL, KNIME, Orange
 - 💞️ I’m looking to collaborate on data science and machine learning projects